The 22 Digital SAT Tips and Tricks You Must Use

 Whatever your issues, you have to understand them completely so you can fix the problems you’re having and see positive changes in your scores!

-SAT Reading Tips
+SAT Reading and Writing Tips

-Tip 3: Pay Attention to Connotation and Context
+Tip 6: Pay Attention to Connotation and Context

-This tip is critical for answering tough questions in the Reading section.
+This tip is critical for answering tough questions in the SAT Reading and Writing section.
 Look for words that indicate positive or negative connotation in the part of the passage that the question references.
 This can help you to eliminate at least a couple of choices even if you have no idea which of the remaining choices is correct.

 Context is also very important!
 Don’t just look at the exact line that is referenced in the question—look at the sentences around it too.
 Look for contrast words such as “however”, “rather than” or “still”.
 You should also pay attention to strong adjectives that might help you to determine connotation.